Want to hear something that’ll make you feel old?

 You might be able to get away with these less personal elements in your email marketing strategy if you truly are a large company.
 These types of emails work for us, because we reach a massive audience.
 Our people are used to our brand and resonate with it.

-But if you’re a personal brand or small business, ditch the templates in favor of a friendlier, more personalized email in 2017.
+But if you’re a personal brand or small business, ditch the templates in favor of a friendlier, more personalized email.

 Remember a time when a marketer’s biggest challenge was knowing what their audience responded to?